NVIDIA/aistore/transport/README.md

 path := transport.Register("n1", "ep1", testReceive) // register receive callback with HTTP endpoint "ep1" to "n1" network
 client := &http.Client{Transport: &http.Transport{}} // create default HTTP client
-url := "http://example.com/" +  path // combine the hostname with the result of the Register() above stream := transport.NewStream(client, url) // open a stream to the http endpoint identified by the url
+url := "http://example.com/" +  path // combine the hostname with the result of the Register() above

+// open a stream (to the http endpoint identified by the url) with burst equal 10 and the capability to cancel at any time
+// ("burst" is the number of objects the caller is permitted to post for sending without experiencing any sort of back-pressure) ctx, cancel := context.WithCancel(context.Background()) stream := transport.NewStream(client, url, &transport.Extra{Burst: 10, Ctx: ctx})

 for  {
 	hdr := transport.Header{...} 	// next object header
 	object := ... 			// next object reader, e.g. os.Open("some file")
-	stream.SendAsync(hdr, object)	// send the object asynchronously ...
+	// send the object asynchronously (the 3rd arg specifies an optional "object-has-been-sent" callback) stream.Send(hdr, object, nil)
+	...
 }
-stream.Fin() // gracefully close the stream
+stream.Fin() // gracefully close the stream (call it in all cases except after canceling (aborting) the stream)

 ```
 ## Registering HTTP endpoint